Publications and presentations

 A recent article by Negin Almassi in Legacy, the journal of the National Association of Interpretation.

 Nature Inquiries – Carl Strang’s website, a blog with updates on his local search for singing insects, with images and maps.
 A copy of his full guide can be obtained by contacting him at firstname.lastname@example.org.

 Singing Insects of North America by Thomas J. Walker – The primary goal of this Web site is to help users identify all species of crickets and katydids from America north of Mexico and the common species of Florida cicadas.
 The males of most species in these groups make loud, persistent calls that attract sexually ready, conspecific females.
 Because the songs are loud and species specific they are usually an easy means of identifying the caller.
 They also facilitate field and laboratory studies of many sorts.
 Secondary goals of this site are to attract amateur and professional biologists to the study of singing insects and to provide them helpful information and access to relevant literature.

-Songs of Insects – “The Songs of Insects” is a book published in 2007 (now out of print) – the website is a fantastic companion resource to the book with recordings and pictures.
+Songs of Insects – “The Songs of Insects” by Wil Herschberger and Lang Elliott is a combined print book, audio and web resource – the website is a fantastic companion resource to the book with recordings and pictures.